What's Happening Now

 East Segment: 53rd Avenue to Cully Boulevard

-- To improve pedestrian safety, we plan to rebuild the aging mid-block half-signal between 54th Ave and 55th Ave and add median islands, and improve the existing pedestrian crossing at 64th Ave with additional median islands.
+- To improve pedestrian safety, we will to rebuild the aging mid-block half-signal between 54th Ave and 55th Ave and add median islands, and improve the existing pedestrian crossing at 64th Ave with additional median islands.

-- Segment improvements for 53rd Avenue – Cully Boulevard are funded and construction is expected in 2024.
+- Segment improvements for 53rd Avenue – Cully Boulevard are funded and construction is expected in summer 2024.

 West Segment: 42nd Avenue to 53rd Avenue